curityio/account-linking-recipes/README.md

 ./apply-use-case.sh ./config/4-configure-migrating-to-passwordless.xml
 ```

-The [Migrating to Passwordless Identity Data](doc/4-migrating-to-passwordless-behavior.md) document explains how identity data is used.
+The [Migrating to Passwordless Behavior](doc/4-migrating-to-passwordless-behavior.md) document explains how identity data is used.

 ## Use Case 5: Mergers and Acquisitions